djmattyg007/freiner/doc/source/index.rst

-limits Documentation
+Freiner Documentation
 --------------------

-**limits** provides utilities to implement rate limiting using various strategies and storage backends such as redis & memcached.
+**Freiner** provides utilities to implement rate limiting using various strategies and storage backends such as redis & memcached.

 .. toctree::